Emergency and Trauma Care

 Created by Dr. Douglas Paul in October 2016, the SERT team became the first of its kind in the area to take the care, expertise, and resources found in a hospital beyond its walls.

 For Konkel, SERT seeks to collaborate with first responders on the scene of an incident.
-Trainings, then, foster a collaborative approach.
+Training, then, fosters a collaborative approach.
 “We’re their guests.
 We bring our people and supplies to help them [fire departments] to accomplish what they need to.”

-The trainings, which involve every layer of personnel involved in a real SERT call, mimic as much of real life as possible.
+The training, which involves every layer of personnel involved in a real SERT call, mimics as much of real life as possible.
 “We want them to expect the unexpected,” says Konkel.
 “Which is what they’d encounter on a call.”